lewis-morris/flarchitect/README.md

 curl http://localhost:5000/api/authors
 ```

+Important: For models to be auto-registered for CRUD routes and included in the generated docs, each model must define an inner `Meta` class.
+The `tag` and `tag_group` attributes are optional and only influence how endpoints are grouped in the docs.
+Models without `Meta` are ignored by route generation and documentation.

 ## Authentication

 flarchitect ships with ready‑to‑use JWT, Basic and API key authentication.
 Enable one or more strategies with